 Much has been written about China's financial system as the Achilles heel in its longterm growth prospects while India's has generated enthusiasm as a source of strength.
-Despite recent reforms, both financial systems still have a distance to go to allocate capital efficiently as these economies become more complex and integrated into the world economy.
+Although China has more money circulating in its financial system India's financial system is more efficient because of competitive market forces among more-diverse financial institutions.1 As both economies become more complex and integrated into the world economy, however, the test will be whether their financial systems are robust enough to withstand shocks as well as mobilize and allocate capital more efficiently.

-A common issue is the continued government ownership of their banking systems which is the highest in the world, at between 90 and 100 percent (OECD 2005:140).
-Banks also dominate the domestic financial systems: in 2004 banks' shares of financial assets were 72 percent (China) and 43 percent (India) compared to only 19 percent in the United States (Farrell and Lund 2006:7).1 As this paper argues, a clear lesson from the international evidence is that over time public sector banks perform poorly by the usual market metrics: returns on equity are low, expenses high and they are dogged by nonperforming loans.
+Common to both economies is government ownership of their banking systems.
+Stateowned banks' shares of total bank assets, at between 75 percent (India) and over 90 percent (China), are the world's highest (OECD 2005).
+Banks also dominate the domestic financial systems: in 2004 banks' shares of financial assets were 72 percent (China) and 43 percent (India) compared to only 19 percent in the United States.2 As this paper argues, a clear lesson from the international evidence is that over time public sector banks perform poorly by the usual market metrics: returns on equity are low, expenses high and they are dogged by non-performing loans.
 Governments in both countries are wrestling with the legacies of soft budget constraints introduced in an earlier era of central planning.
-While governments are committed to financial reforms, both impose social constraints on the pace and depth of reform.
+While governments are committed to financial reforms, both impose political constraints on the pace and depth of these reforms.

-This paper compares these financial reforms and evaluates their potential impacts on growth and development prospects.
-As the finance-growth literature emphasizes, domestic financial systems influence a country's economic development and growth through the roles they play, not just in the accumulation, but also in the allocation of capital.2 As regulator, owner and customer, governments' roles matter because while their traditional goals may have been capital mobilization and its social allocation, adding social constraints to their modern day involvement as regulator and owner can undermine the efficient allocation of capital.

-The paper begins with a brief literature review.
-The third section summarizes the evolution of the two financial systems as well as the broader institutional frameworks.
+This paper compares financial reforms in the two countries and evaluates their potential impacts on growth and development prospects.
+The finance-growth literature emphasizes that domestic financial systems influence a country's economic development and growth through the roles they play, not just in the accumulation, but also in the allocation of capital.3 The next section compares the evolution of the two financial systems within their domestic institutional frameworks.
 Prudential supervision is necessary to promote an efficient financial system, but it is not sufficient.
 Institutions such as the legal system, ownership and corporate governance, and market monitoring are significant factors in the incentive structures in which managers operate.
-The fourth section examines problems in the performance of the banking sectors and the fifth discusses prospects for achieving greater efficiency in the overall financial systems.
-The final section discusses the implications of these findings and suggests alternative policies that governments should consider to increase the positive effects of financial development on economic growth prospects.
+The third section examines the performance of the banking sectors and capital markets and the fourth discusses prospects for achieving greater efficiency.
+The final section discusses the implications of these findings and suggests alternative approaches that could increase the positive effects of financial development on economic growth prospects.

-The paper concludes that India's financial system has all the moving parts required to become a modern financial system, but it continues to be held back by the inertia of state ownership and past regulatory and social practices.
-Banks' allocation of capital is improving, as evidenced by declines in non-performing advances (NPAs)3, but government involvement in both directed lending and asset allocation continues to create distortions.
-The efficiency of China's banking system as measured by non-performing loans (NPLs) has improved as a result of recapitalization and reforms since 1998 but high levels of state ownership and evidence of persistent government influence on bank lending practices as well as the absence of efficient capital market alternatives imply that the huge volume of national savings is still not being allocated efficiently either.
+The paper concludes that India's financial system has all the "moving parts" required to become a modern financial system, but it continues to be held back by the inertia of state ownership and past regulatory and social practices.
+Banks' allocation of capital is improving, as evidenced by declines in non-performing advances (NPAs)4, but government involvement in both directed lending and asset allocation continues to create distortions.
+The efficiency of China's banking system as measured by non-performing loans (NPLs) has improved as a result of recapitalization and reforms since 1998.
+High levels of state ownership and evidence of persistent government influence on bank lending practices as well as the absence of efficient capital market alternatives imply, however, that the huge volume of national savings is still not being allocated efficiently. either.